Dram Shop Law

 The Sammy's Case: 2006 Jury Verdict of $2.8 Million for Dram Shop Lawsuit

 Intoxicated driving is a major problem in many states, Alabama included.
-According to the Alabama Department of Transportation’s 2017 Crash Facts (the most recent data available), there were 156,993 total motor vehicle accidents in 2017.
-The driver was suspected of alcohol or drug impairment in 5,471 of those.
-All those crashes led to nearly 50,000 injuries and nearly 950 fatalities.
+According to the Alabama Department of Transportation’s 2020 Crash Facts, there were 134,039 total motor vehicle accidents in 2020.
+The driver was suspected of alcohol or drug impairment in 5,107 of those.
+All those crashes led to nearly 37,000 injuries and 932 fatalities.
 This is why it is important to contact a car accident lawyer in the Mobile area if you were involved in a car wreck due to the negligence of an impaired driver.

 Alabama law allows an injured person, or the family of someone killed in a wreck, to sue the intoxicated driver who hit them.
 It also allows you to sue the driver if you were a passenger in a car driven by someone who was drunk or high.